PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 If you have questions or issues regarding the course material, please post a message on the 'Q&A' channel in Teams.
 The channel will be monitored by mentors but also please help your peers if you have the answer to their question.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Note down any important HCAI related questions you might have!
-You can ask them during Datalab in person to the responsible lecturer for this module: Bram Heijligers
+You can ask them during Datalab in person to the responsible lecturer for this module: Bram Heijligers.
  </div>

 Good luck!